rousseam/LiveMarket/README.md

-# QuantDev
+# LiveMarket

-QuantDev is a web hosted software dedicated for quantitative developers.
-It allows them to :
-- access live market data like stock prices
-- backtest quantitative strategies over different periods of time or markets
+## About the project

+LiveMarket is a web financial app that centralize live market data (as stocks, crypto, market news) and portfolio tracking for investors.